Q: what is Information Harvesting and why is it such a problem for Google?

 Even more: don’t even think about “buying” your users personal information in exchange for some cheap reward, since Google prohibits the advertisement of websites that offer a free gift in exchange for personal information and even prohibit websites that ask personal information to get the results of a survey or quiz.
 But it doesn’t end here.
 Google also prohibits websites that ask for personal information from users in circumstances where it’s unclear how this information will be used.

 Please be advised that violation of this policy may result in a range of actions, such as disabling of your domain, disapproval of ads, account suspension and even personal slap (ban from Google AdWords).
-The popular 2009 trick of setting up new accounts that leads to the same page (or even to a new domain with the same content) doesn’t work any more and most likely will lead to an automated suspension.
+The popular 2009 trick of setting up new accounts that are directed to the same page (or even to a new domain with the same content) doesn’t work anymore and most likely will lead to an automated suspension.

 Q: So why is Information Harvesting such a big issue for Google?

 A: Google is all about providing a better search service.
-Google’s core business was always search, and in a way still is.
-When an advertiser is promoting a website that is not providing such a good service to the visitors, they complaint that Google is having bad search results.
-Therefor, low quality websites damage Google’s reputation and potentially hurt their business.
+Google’s core business is search, and in a way still is.
+When an advertiser is promoting a website that is not providing such a good service to the visitors, Google in a way is providing poor search results.
+Therefore, low-quality websites damage Google’s reputation and potentially hurt their business.

 As a result, Google has decided to stop websites with no value to the visitors to appear in their paid search results.
 Since Google believes that Information harvesting is not providing much value to the visitors (and even might be harmful to them), they have decided to block websites that engage in such activity.